 and go to Emulation Station configuration via

-If you reboot now, your USB controller won't be set up anymore, but you will be able to set up your custom controls later on.
+Next time you reboot, your USB controller won't be set up anymore, but you will be able to set up your custom controls at that point.

 At this point, you can load your ROMs onto the Raspberry Pi.
-There are many different ways of doing this, and the RetroPie website and Google will tell you all about it!
+There are many different ways of doing this, and I found these videos the most helpful:

 Step 4: Prepare Raspberry Pi and Touchscreen